notimewaste/blog/_posts/2017-01-13-UpGrad-First-Hackathon.md

 more time in research,development and testing before going live.
 * **Teamwork** : Understand the skill-set you need to build your project and choose your team wisely based on their skills,passion and experience and help them work together to achieve your team goals.
-* **Sleep** : 48 Hour's is a long time and no-body should stay this long without sleep and must relax otherwise you might look like one "dreaming without eyes open".
+* **Sleep** : 48 Hour's is a long time and no-body should stay this long without sleep and must relax otherwise you might look like someone "dreaming with their eyes open".

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">When you try too hard to <a href="https://twitter.com/hashtag/DreamWithYourEyesOpen?src=hash">#DreamWithYourEyesOpen</a> 😄 <a href="https://t.co/7QG0wEoxaG">pic.twitter.com/7QG0wEoxaG</a></p>&mdash; Irfan Ahmad (@notimewaste) <a href="https://twitter.com/notimewaste/status/838274861864660992">March 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>